rules of play

 - Player Check-In: Contestants are responsible for checking in at least 20 minutes prior to their scheduled tee time and should be at their starting hole at least 5 minutes prior to their tee time.
 There are no greens fees or entry fees.
 Players are responsible for their own food and drinks and must dress appropriately.
 Please check with the golf courses for dress code requirements.
 Most courses require collared shirts and bar cut-offs and some do not allow denim.

 - Spectators: Parents, relatives and/or friends are not allowed to assist any contestant during play.
 This includes, but not limited to, giving advice or walking alongside the contestant during competition.
-A player may not have a caddie.
+A player may not have a caddie unless in the 8-10 Division.
 Spectators must stay a reasonable distance from competitors.

 - Disputes: Players should attempt to settle rules and scoring to the best of their ability.
 If there is a questions about a rule and a FWJGA Official or Golf Professional is not available, the players should play two balls, scoring each one, and get a ruling prior to signing their scorecard.